secgroundzero/CS-Aggressor-Scripts/README.md

 - A team member posts something in the event log

- -Credentials come in from keylogging
+- Credentials come in from keylogging

- -New incoming beacon
+- New incoming beacon

 - New web hit